carlvilla/Multi-CTBNCs/README.md

 3. Run the application:

-      Run on Linux / macOS:
+      On Linux / macOS:
       ```sh
       ./gradlew run
       ```
-      Run on Windows:
+      On Windows:
       ```bat
       gradlew.bat run
       ```